 Interesting vertical columns that formed as the volcanic mountains cooled can be seen at Mount Beerwah and Mount Ngungun.

-Aboriginal links to the land
+First Nations People links to the land

-The bush here sustained people for thousands of years.
+The bush here sustained people for tens of thousands of years.
 The Glass House Mountains area provided many resources from a varied and rich environment that included river systems, open forests, coastal wetlands and mountain forests.

 Beerwah has a long history in the timber industry.
 A substantial saw-milling town called Campbellville was established on the banks of Coochin Creek where timber was processed and floated downstream to Pumicestone Passage.
 Today the timber industry still provides timber from the exotic pine and native hardwood timber plantations.